SkylineCommunications/dataminer-docs/connector-help/connector_help/AppearTV Manager.md

 # AppearTV Manager

-The **AppearTV Manager** is an Application for managing and creating elements using the **AppearTV General Platform**.The application is used to have an overview of all the devices and services.
+The **AppearTV Manager** is an Application for managing and creating elements using the **AppearTV General Platform**.
+The application is used to have an overview of all the devices and services.
 On top of this application there is a visio layer to visualize all the elements, DVE Map & services.

 ## About